fsprojects/FAKE/help/markdown/contributing.md

   * FAKE0004 for API not yet migrated, waiting for your contribution
 * Operators are opened seperatly with a separate `Operators` module
 * We avoid the `Helpers` suffix (because we now expect users to write `<module>.<function>`)
+* We generally use the `RequireQualifiedAccess` attribute on modules.

 ## Porting a module to FAKE 5